-GL offers a range of media gateway test solutions to simulate various elements in a hybrid TDM-VoIP network, and test interconnection of different networks, be it IP-IP, TDM-IP, or TDM-TDM.
+GL provides a comprehensive range of media gateway test solutions.
+These solutions emulate various elements within a hybrid TDM-VoIP network and test the interconnection between different networks, whether it is IP-IP, TDM-IP, or TDM-TDM.

-GL's T3 E3 Analyzer with Media Gateway (MG) device, supports testing signaling and traffic from Ethernet into framed or unframed T3/E3 networks.
-It supports analysis and emulation of ATM, PPP, HDLC, and Frame Relay signaling in Unchannelized (Unstructured) mode, facilitating smooth transmission of traffic over a full T3 or E3 pipe.
+GL's T3 E3 Analyzer connects to Media Gateway (MG) device to test signaling and traffic between Ethernet and framed or unframed T3/E3 networks.
+It supports analysis and emulation of ATM, PPP, HDLC, and Frame Relay signaling in Unchannelized (Unstructured) mode, facilitating smooth transmission of traffic over a full T3 or E3 connection.

-The Channelized (Structured) option in the T3 E3 Analyzer uses "software-only" approach to support direct access to all 2x28 T1s or 2x21 E1s or 2x16 E1s on a T3/E3 line per board for analysis and monitoring of various aspects, such as different T1/E1 framing formats, physical layer alarms, and payload, all within a single PC.
+The Channelized (Structured) feature of the T3 E3 Analyzer utilizes a "software-only" approach to provide direct access to all 2x28 T1s or 2x21 E1s or 2x16 E1s on a T3/E3 line per board.
+This allows for analysis and monitoring of various aspects, such as different T1/E1 framing formats, physical layer alarms, and payload, all within a single PC.

 Ethernet-Optical Solution Channelized OC-3/OC-12 Media Gateway

-GL's SONET-SDH LightSpeed1000™ Analyzer with Media Gateway (MG) device, supports testing Ethernet-to-SONET/SDH connectivity.
+GL's SONET-SDH SonetExpert™ Analyzer connects to Media Gateway (MG) device and test Ethernet-to-SONET/SDH connectivity.
 In Unchannelized (Unstructured) mode, one can perform wirespeed processing of ATM, PPP, or in Raw on quad optical ports for functions such as wire-speed recording, analysis, emulation, and playback of traffic over OC-3/STM-1 or OC-12/STM-4 links.

-VoIP Solution SIP, RTP, Skinny, SIP-I LTE, IMS, Diameter, UMTS and GSM
+VoIP SIP, RTP, SIP-I LTE, IMS, Diameter, UMTS and GSM Solution

-GL’s comprehensive Signaling and Traffic Emulation test equipment suite Message Automation and Protocol Simulation) platforms can be used to simulate various elements in a hybrid TDM VoIP network, and test interconnection of different networks, be it IP-IP, TDM-IP, or TDM-TDM.
-A typical depiction of a hybrid TDM/IP network, and its components simulated by MAPS™ is shown in the above architecture.
+GL’s comprehensive Signaling and Traffic Emulation test equipment suite Message Automation and Protocol Simulation (MAPS™ ) platforms can be used to emulate various elements in a hybrid TDM VoIP network, and test interconnection of different networks, be it IP-IP, TDM-IP, or TDM-TDM.
+A typical depiction of a hybrid TDM/IP network, and its components emulated by MAPS™ is shown in the above architecture.
 These platforms help ensure that networks work together smoothly and efficiently

 - TDM/PSTN Call Generation (SS7, ISDN, CAS) - Hundreds to thousands of calls can be generated by MAPS™ SS7, ISDN, or CAS applications.
 This includes TDM traffic such as digits, tones, voice and fax over T1 E1.

-- VoIP Call Generation (SIP, SIP-I, Skinny, LTE, IMS, Diameter, UMTS, GSM) - Hundreds to thousands of calls can be generated by MAPS™ applications over IP, 4G, 3G, and 2G networks.
+- VoIP Call Generation (SIP, SIP-I, 5G, LTE, IMS, Diameter, UMTS, GSM) - Hundreds to thousands of calls can be generated by MAPS™ applications over IP, 5G, 4G, 3G, and 2G networks.
 This includes RTP traffic such as digits, tones, voice and T.38 fax over IP.

 - Signaling and Traffic Analysis - PacketScan™ - an All-IP Analyzer can be configured on a remote system for capturing all signaling - SIGTRAN, MEGACO, SIP and RTP Traffic in real-time.
 Similarly, an SS7/ISDN Analyzer over TDM can be configured on a remote system for capturing all SS7/ISDN signaling and bearer traffic.
 An ATM Analyzer/PPP Analyzer can capture, analyze, and monitor frames over T3E3 / Optical network.

-MAPS™ APS is the compact high capacity Analog 2-wire Bulk Call Generator that supports up to 96 independent FXO ports per 1U Server and APSCB-48.
+MAPS™ APS is the compact high-capacity Analog 2-wire Bulk Call Generator that supports up to 96 independent FXO ports per 1U Server and APSCB-96.
 More capacity can be achieved by simply scaling the system with a 4U MAPS™ APS Server sporting 2 Octal T1 E1 Cards which can then support up to 384 analog ports.